 You might not need to hear your partner say “I love you”, but when they bring you coffee in bed, for example, you know that you are loved.

-Acts of Service, moreover, involves doing something for your partner that you know they would value, usually without being asked.
+Acts of Service, moreover, involve doing something for your partner that you know they would value, usually without being asked.

 For people who identify with this love language, the initiative, and creativity that goes into demonstrating affection through gestures is the consummate sign of intimacy.